-Consequently, you should switch the CPU operating clock (OSC1 → OSC3) after allowing for a sufficient waiting time once the OSC3 oscillation goes ON.
-(The oscillation start time will vary somewhat depending on the oscillator and on the externally attached parts.
-Refer to the oscillation start time example indicated in Chapter 7, "ELECTRICAL CHARACTERISTICS".) - (5) When switching the clock from OSC3 to OSC1, be sure to switch OSC3 oscillation OFF with separate instructions.
+- (2) Since 1 msec is necessary for the oscillation to stabilize after turning the OSC3 oscillation circuit ON.
+Consequently, you should switch the CPU operating clock (OSC1 → OSC3) after allowing for a sufficient waiting time once the OSC3 oscillation goes ON. - (3) When switching the clock from OSC3 to OSC1, be sure to switch OSC3 oscillation OFF with separate instructions.
 Using a single instruction to process simultaneously can cause a malfunction of the CPU.